Edwards-R/redlist_docs/wider_data/investigation/range checker.md

 # BWARS Range Checker
 This document offers a brief outline of the higher-level processes underlying the BWARS range checker.
-The range checker is not designed, nor capable, or replacing an experienced human.
+The range checker is not designed, nor capable, of replacing an experienced human.
 What it *does* do is highlight some more unusual aspects of records to draw human attention.

 ## Overall system
 Knowing whether an occurrence record is 'expected' or not is a very complex task.
 The subject taxa are known to shift their expected distributions between years, primarily in response to climate variation.
 As such, it is impractical to define a single boundary which all records are expected to adhere to.